mxagar/deep_learning_udacity/06_Deployment/DLND_Deployment.md

 Note this is **cyclical**!
 We start again when we see we need to update out model!

 ![Machine Learning Workflow](./pics/ml_workflow.jpg)

+The third component, **deployment**, is where the section and the module focus on.
+Note that in the personal and the academic environment deployment is not relevant &mdash; but in the work environment is!

 The different cloud providers describe their machine learning workflow as follows: